Dustyroom/ai-toolbox-doc/index.md

 feature_testimonials_1:
   - image_path: /assets/images/landing/landing_quotation_3.svg
     alt: "quotation"
-    title: "<b>AI Toolbox has made it easy for me to get stuff done</b> in my project for an amateur game developer.<br><br>It's very easy to quickly prototype scripts and generate textures for walls or items needed in games.
+    title: "<b>AI Toolbox has made it easy for me to get stuff done</b> in my project for an amateur game developer.<br>
+            It's very easy to quickly prototype scripts and generate textures for walls or items needed in games.<br>
             I use it to intergrade other templates and tools together in Unity.
 It's a great tool set at a affordable price!"
     excerpt: — @CyberDeliaStudios

 feature_testimonials_2:
+  - image_path: /assets/images/landing/landing_quotation_3.svg
+    alt: "quotation"
+    title: "<b>It has become an invaluable addition to my development toolkit.</b> Having AI Toolbox for only a few months, I have already been able to use it to give new life to old projects, by both prototyping new code and refining existing ones.<br>
+        The Coding Quality of Life features are a total game-changer.
+The 'Explain Code' function, in particular, has made navigating new frameworks and assets a breeze, and even unraveling code I wrote a year ago feels less daunting!"
+    excerpt: — @Swyfft

+feature_testimonials_3:
   - image_path: /assets/images/landing/landing_quotation_2.svg
     alt: "quotation"
     title: "I can't believe how much this asset has <b>changed my development process!</b>"